 Home Office / Premises

-- TOP TIP: Most home insurance policies can be extended to cover business equipment, often free of charge, but it is important that you inform your insurers.
+- TOP TIP: Most home insurance policies can be extended to cover business equipment, often free of charge, but you must inform your insurers.
 If you have more extensive requirements or a storage unit, then a home business insurance policy is available to cover stock and business items.

 FREE Business Insurance Review